-Al-Bunyan al-Marsous released an infographic detailing the results of the second phase of the battle “Death Rather Than Humiliation” in Daraa.
+Al-Bunyan al-Marsous Operation Room shared an updated infographic of the results of the battle “Death Rather Than Humiliation” against the Syrian regime in Daraa.